AdrianFawkes/AimSync/README.md

 Disables and removes Xbox/Game Bar related overlay features that may run in the background.

-### 🖥️ Lightweight Interface

-Runs through a simple CMD menu with no installation required.
+### 🧰 Toolbox

+Downloads and opens additional tweak-related utilities, including small manuals for each tool.

+### 🔋 Power Plan

+Downloads, imports and applies the AimSync power plan as the active Windows power profile.

+### ⏱️ Timer Resolution

+Creates a silent startup holder to keep Timer Resolution active in the background.

+### 🌐 Route Optimizer

+Applies DSCP 46 QoS policies for popular online game executables.

 ---

 ## ⚠️ Important

+AimSync contains experimental Windows tweaks.

-These tweaks are experimental and results may vary depending on your hardware, Windows version, drivers and games.
+Results may vary depending on your hardware, Windows version, drivers, network, router, ISP and the game being played.

-This script changes Windows settings, registry values and system gaming features.

-Some tweaks may affect Xbox App, Game Bar, Game Pass games, Microsoft Store games or other Windows gaming features.
+Some tweaks may affect:

+- Xbox App
+- Game Bar
+- Game Pass games
+- Microsoft Store games
+- Windows gaming features
+- Power plan behavior
+- Network QoS policies

 A restart is recommended after applying tweaks.